MicroEJ/docs/VEEWearUserGuide/offloading.rst

 MicroEJ Application development shares the same programming language as Android Application development.
 Thanks to this similarity, any MicroEJ Application code is compatible with the Android runtime environment.
-The :ref:`Android Compatibility Kit <runnning_on_android>` provides the tools and libraries to execute a MicroEJ Application on Android.
+The :ref:`Android Compatibility Kit <android_compatibility_kit>` provides the tools and libraries to execute a MicroEJ Application on Android.

 Using this solution, the application code can be programmed once and executed both on the low-power microcontroller and the high-power microprocessor.